Kay-Conte/foxhole-rs/README.md

 ## Return types

-Systems are required to return a value that implements `MaybeIntoResponse`.
+Systems are required to return a value that implements `Action`.

 Additionally note the existence of `IntoResponse` which can be implemented instead for types that always respond.

-If a type returns `None` out of `MaybeIntoResponse` a response will not be sent and routing will continue to further nodes.
+If a type returns `None` out of `Action` a response will not be sent and routing will continue to further nodes.
 This will likely become an extended enum on websocket support.

 ### Example
 ```rust